 The young king must gather his supporters and unleash Black Panther’s full strength to fight his enemies and ensure the safety of his people when faced with deceit and peril.

-7. Interstellar (2014)
+7. Interstellar

-The phony synth noises, digitalized whooshes, and moans that I would expect from a science fiction movie weren’t present.
+The familiar sounds of space are seamlessly incorporated by Richard King and his colleagues at Warner Bros.
+Studios.
+The phony synth noises, digitized whooshes, and moans that one would expect from a science fiction movie weren’t present.
 Simply put, the sound design looked sincere.

 Synopsis:

-The Earth will in the future, become uninhabitable due to a widespread crop blight and a second Dust Bowl.
+The Earth will, in the future, become uninhabitable due to a widespread crop blight and a second Dust Bowl.
 NASA physicist Professor Brand (Michael Caine) is developing strategies to save humanity by transferring Earth’s inhabitants via a wormhole to a new planet.

 But first, Brand needs to send Matthew McConaughey’s character Cooper, a former NASA pilot, and a team of scientists through the wormhole and across the galaxy to determine which of the three planets might serve as humanity’s future home.

-8. Dunkirk (2017)
+8. Dunkirk

 Hans Zimmer composed the music for Dunkirk, which moves very quickly from beginning to end.
 And a large part of that is due to the way Zimmer makes advantage of an auditory illusion brought on by Shepard’s tones.